 Lucky for you if you’re coming soon, it’s a very short and sweet time of year right now: Indian Summer has finally decided to grace us with its presence!
 Warmth, we’ve been waiting.
 Knock on wood, it’s supposed to be beautiful now through the end of October!
 It’s a little easier to pull out a few warmer pieces, show some skin and soak in that much-appreciated summer sun.
 Here are a few things to know about what to wear in San Francisco and my tips for always being prepared when in town.

-There’s a reason why the city is known for yoga pants up and down the streets and Patagonia vests galore.
+There’s a reason why the city is known for yoga pants dotted along the streets and Patagonia vests galore.
 We’re all about that laidback California lifestyle; we’re casual, we’re active, we enjoy and appreciate how our neighborhoods are walking distance to most things we need.
-So bring a few of your favorite casuals for early morning coffee runs!
+So bring a few of your favorite casuals for early morning coffee runs.
 Even on nights going to dinner is a lot different than going to dinner in LA.
-A simple heel, skinny jeans, and a fun blouse is all you really need.
+A simple heel, skinny jeans, and a fun blouse are all you really need.

 My weekday wear is close to my weekend style, but a little more basic.
-My obsession with cropped denim continues paired with a casual top (I’ve been living in my favorite stripe long sleeve tee and this flannel button up), and simple sandals.
-I think I can thank living in San Francisco, for my love for effortless style.
+My obsession with cropped denim continues paired with a casual top and simple sandals.
+I think I can thank living in San Francisco, for my love for effortless attires.